-The following obituaries are of Arkport Alumni members and area friends.
+The following obituaries are for Arkport Alumni members and area friends.
 We hope we have not forgotten anyone, but if we did, please send an email to help us keep our records up-to-date.
 Our condolences go out family and friends of these Arkport classmates and friends.

 208-2019 Alumni Deceased

 Class of 1945 Stanley Pfaff December 5, 2019

 Class of 1978 Paula “Polly” Clark Schwarz November 25, 2019